dengere/rustacean/README.md

 # rustacean
-Easy ways to become a solid and sharp Rustacean

 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> Easy ways to become a solid and sharp Rustacean